Israeli strike in northern Gaza kills at least 60, officials say, as Hezbollah announces new leader

 Israeli laws targeting UN agency could further restrict aid

-Israel has also sharply restricted aid to the north this month, prompting a warning from the United States that failure to facilitate greater aid efforts could lead to a reduction in military aid.
+Israel has also sharply restricted aid to the north this month, prompting a warning from the United States that failure to facilitate greater humanitarian assistance could lead to a reduction in military aid.

 Palestinians fear Israel is enacting a plan proposed by a group of former generals, who suggested the civilian population of the north should be ordered to evacuate, aid supplies should be cut off, and anyone remaining there should be considered a militant.

-The military has denied carrying out such a plan while the government has not said clearly whether it is carrying out all or part of it.
+The military has denied carrying out such a plan, while the government has not made a clear statement about it.

-On Monday, Israel’s parliament passed two laws that ban UNRWA from operating on Israeli soil and cut all ties between the agency and the Israeli government.
+On Monday, Israel’s parliament passed two laws that ban UNRWA from operating on Israeli soil and cut all ties with the agency.
 Israel controls access to both Gaza and the occupied West Bank, and it was unclear how the agency would continue to operate there.

 Israel says UNRWA has been infiltrated by Hamas and that the militant group siphons off aid and uses U.N. facilities to shield its activities, allegations denied by the U.N. agency.